Writing a macOS Finder "action" extension with Swift 6 concurrency

 // Return our extraction directory so the handler below can tell Finder about it.

-// Finder will then take care of moving it to the directory `url` is in, and renaming it
+// Finder will then take care of moving it to the directory the user is in, renaming it

 return outputFolderURL